About Laurie McCabe

 And those customers that you were there for are gonna stick with you and they're gonna let other people know that you were instrumental in helping them get through this.

 Absolutely.
-I think a lot of people are going to watch these organizations like a hawk, and they're gonna, kinda keep a tab on what they're doing in these times of really being helpful.
+I think a lot of people are going to watch these organizations like a hawk, and they're going to, kind of keep a tab on what they're doing in these times of really being helpful.

 It is really amazing because you hear these horror stories of people in Instacart or some of the Amazon workers not being given gloves and things like that until they went on strike or something.
 And then, you hear these other companies that just are trying to go above and beyond to try to provide what they can and obviously a small company can nowhere provide what Zoho can or Cisco, they're giving a lot of security tools away.
 But, you know, if your company has a chance of getting through this, there may be one little tiny thing that you can do that's gonna help, right?